-Your best credit debt relief options with bad credit are to either settle your debt for less than the full amount owed through debt settlement or to use validation services.
+Your best credit debt relief options with bad credit are to settle your debt for less than the full amount owed through debt settlement or to use validation services.
 To qualify for a debt relief program, you will need to have some income.

 We Can HELP!
 Call Toll-Free (866) 376-9846

-As a last option to eliminating credit card debt, you may want to talk with a bankruptcy attorney.
-A downside with bankruptcy is that; in your future, if you apply to purchase anything on your credit, you’ll have a difficult time getting approved, or you will get charged the maximum interest rate.
-One way or another, with bankruptcy on your credit, you could be paying the price for a very long time ahead.
-You’ll have a difficult time using your credit even for simple purchases.
+As the last option to eliminating credit card debt, you may want to talk with a bankruptcy attorney.
+A downside with bankruptcy is that; in the future, if you apply to purchase anything on your credit, you’ll have a difficult time getting approved, or you will get charged the maximum interest rate.
+One way or another, with a bankruptcy on your credit, you could be paying the price for a very long time ahead.
+You’ll have a difficult time using your credit, even for simple purchases.
 With bankruptcy on your credit, you may not be able to rent a home or buy a new car.
 Future employers will also see that you filed for bankruptcy when evaluating whether or not to hire you.

 Bankruptcy is not a good option for resolving your credit card debt.
 Still, it may be a viable option for someone who has a mixture of secured and unsecured debt that they are delinquent on, or if you have several lawsuits from creditors that sued you.
 One positive thing about bankruptcy is that it forces all of your creditors to cease collection efforts, putting a stop even to credit card lawsuits and creditor harassment.
 Click here to learn more about bankruptcy.
 Ready to consolidate your credit cards?
 Contact Golden Financial Services today!